Stoicism is a philosophy of two halves:

 Virtue, in the Stoic view, is the highest form of excellence and the best expression of human nature.
 Vice is the opposite of these things, dragging us down to the level of beasts, pulled this way and that by our desires.

-The Stoics believed that reflecting these virtues in our own lives was important because we only really control our thoughts and actions, and if these things are within our control, they are our responsibility, and if they are our responsibility, then it is up to us to make sure they are good.
+As Epictetus says, we only really control our thoughts and actions, and if these things are within our control, they are our responsibility, and if they are our responsibility, then it is up to us to make sure they are good.

 “If, at some point in your life, you should come across anything better than justice, prudence, self-control, courage—than a mind satisfied that it has succeeded in enabling you to act rationally, and satisfied to accept what’s beyond its control—if you find anything better than that, embrace it without reservations—it must be an extraordinary thing indeed—and enjoy it to the full.